-Twenty (20) days.
-Mark your calendar.
-That’s the deadline for sending a request to the DOL to try to save your license from suspension or revocation following a DUI arrest.
+Mark your calendar!
+7 days if arrested 1/1/19 or after; 20 days if arrested before 1/1/19.
+These are the deadlines for sending a request to the DOL to try to save your license from suspension or revocation following a DUI arrest.
 If you have been arrested for DUI, there is a good likelihood that the police officer has reported your arrest to the Department of Licensing (DOL) and the suspension or revocation of your license is imminent.
 The DOL will punish you by taking action against your license even if you ultimately are found innocent of the DUI charge.
 In most cases the officer will have given you a form called a “hearing request” which, when sent to the Department of licensing within 20 days, gives you a chance to fight for your license.
 Read the form carefully and when you send it in, be sure to include the fee (or waiver, if indigent) or the DOL will not process your request.

 If you took the breath test and the reading was .08 or higher your license will be administratively suspended for a minimum of ninety days or more, depending on your record.